praveensonu/praveensonu.github.io/_publications/legal-holding-extraction.md

 date: 2023-09-07
 venue: 'ICAIL-23'
 paperurl: 'https://dl.acm.org/doi/abs/10.1145/3594536.3595177)'
-citation: 'Daniele Licari, Praveen Bushipaka, Gabriele Marino, Giovanni Comandé, Tommaso Cucinotta'
+authors: 'Daniele Licari, Praveen Bushipaka, Gabriele Marino, Giovanni Comandé, Tommaso Cucinotta'
 ---

 Legal holdings are used in Italy as a critical component of the legal system, serving to establish legal precedents, provide guidance for future legal decisions, and ensure consistency and predictability in the interpretation and application of the law.
 They are written by domain experts who describe in a clear and concise manner the principle of law applied in the judgments.